 Virginia Code §24.2-310(D) defines "emergency."
-The use of ELECT-310 should only be used when circumstances call for it.
-For an emergency, only the polling place can be changed.
+The use of the Emergency Polling Place Change form should only be used when circumstances call for it.
+For an emergency, only the polling place can be changed and the change can only be made temporarily.